 The Gungeon is where every firearm from history and fiction comes to call home.
 Glancing through the Ammonomicon, you find amazing armaments like a NES Zapper, a poisonous t-shirt cannon, a shreddin’ guitar, and a lowercase letter R that shoots out the letters B-U-L-L-E-T. You start out with only a fraction of the game’s 200-plus weapons unlocked, and you’ll only ever see, at most, a dozen or so guns in any single run through the Gungeon.
 You’ll find guns that you’ll naturally gravitate towards and inevitably lose when you die, only to start over and have to acclimate yourself with a new firearm.
 This is what makes Gungeon so addicting: there’s always some new trick or objective or mechanic to sink your teeth into.

-What starts out as a straightlaced roguelike with a seemingly clear objective – kill the final boss – turns into a intricately laced adventure that’s as deep as it is wide.
+What starts out as a straightlaced roguelike with a seemingly clear objective – kill the final boss – turns into an intricately laced adventure that’s as deep as it is wide.
 Soon after the game starts, you learn about the Bullet That Can Kill The Past, a rare artifact that the player characters are hunting for, seemingly because they wish to escape some horror from their former life.
-Building the Bullet requires four components that are scattered about the Gungeon, and each one you retrieve has to be brought down to the final floor, the Forge, and given to the Blacksmith.
-So this creates the second persistent objective that the game has to offer, but there’s more.
+Building the Bullet requires four components that are scattered about the Gungeon, and each one you retrieve has to be brought down to the final floor, the Forge, and given to the Blacksmith – creating the second persistent objective that the game has to offer.

 You’ll also discover NPCs locked in cells throughout the Gungeon, and once you find the corresponding key and free them, they return to the entryway of the Gungeon, known as the Breach, and offer you aid in the form of purchasable unlocks, hunting objectives, and also elevator repair from the Tinker.
 The Tinker adds a unique wrinkle to a traditionally linear rougelike structure.
 Want to hunt for a specific reagent for the Bullet That Can Kill The Past on the third floor, but don’t want to risk dying on the first or second floor?
 Easy, give the Tinker the required number of resources found in the Gungeon – keys, shell casings, and bullet blanks – and he’ll build you an express elevator that takes you straight to the third floor.
 But to unlock it, you have to give all the resources all in one go – there’s no persistence here.